-Key Exceptions & Safe Harbors from Proposed Rules
+Key Exceptions & Safe Harbors

-- Cybersecurity safe harbor (Anti-kickback) and exception (Stark) - standalone protection for donations of cybersecurity technology and related services - Donation must be necessary and used predominantly to implement, maintain, or reestablish cybersecurity - Electronic health records safe harbor (Anti-kickback) and exception (Stark) - Removes sunset provision - Updates interoperability provisions - Retains 15% recipient cost-sharing requirement - Telehealth technologies for in-home dialysis (Beneficiary Inducement Prohibition) - Exception to the definition of "remuneration" that allows telehealth technologies to be provided on a monthly basis to ESRD patients receiving in-home dialysis - Multimedia communications equipment that includes, at a minimum, audio and video equipment permitting two-way, real-time interactive communication between the patient and distant site physician or practitioner - · Telephones, facsimile machines, and electronic mail systems not sufficient . - Patient engagement (Anti-kickback safe harbor and exception for Beneficiary Inducement Prohibition) - Protects arrangements for patient engagement tools to improve quality, health outcomes, and efficiency - Limited to \$500 annually (retail value).
-Excludes gift cards, cash, and any cash equivalent. - Incentives must advance one of several goals (e.g.): - Adherence to a treatment regimen as determined by the patient's licensed health care provider. - Adherence to a drug regimen as determined by the patient's licensed health care provider.
+- Telehealth technologies for in-home dialysis (Beneficiary Inducement Prohibition) - Exception to the definition of "remuneration" that allows telehealth technologies to be provided on a monthly basis to ESRD patients receiving in-home dialysis - Multimedia communications equipment that includes, at a minimum, audio and video equipment permitting two-way, real-time interactive communication between the patient and distant site physician or practitioner - Telephones, facsimile machines, and electronic mail systems not sufficient. - Patient engagement (Anti-kickback safe harbor and exception for Beneficiary Inducement Prohibition) for targeted populations - Protects arrangements for patient engagement tools to improve quality, health outcomes, and efficiency - Limited to \$500 annually (retail value).
+Excludes some gift cards, cash, and any cash equivalent.
+Gift card that is limited to certain categories of items could meet the in-kind requirement. - Incentives must advance one of several goals (e.g., adherence to treatment regimen, drug regimen, follow-up care, etc.).